Dowakiin/Advanced-Information-Retrival-WS24-25-Group22/readme.md

 ##### External Datasets and Models
 The used dataset for the recipes is from [Hugging Face](https://huggingface.co): [mbien/recipe_nlg](https://huggingface.co/datasets/mbien/recipe_nlg) \
-The _BERT_ model is also from Hugging Face: [alexdseo/RecipeBERT](https://huggingface.co/alexdseo/RecipeBERT)
+The _BERT_ model is also from Hugging Face: [alexdseo/RecipeBERT](https://huggingface.co/alexdseo/RecipeBERT) (will be downloaded automatically)

 ##### Additional Files
 - [Design Document](Design/AirDesignDocumentGroup22.pdf)